JumpmanFR/MotherInternational/README.md

 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game from any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.
-* Identifies your patched ROMs and gives more info about them: language, patch version, extra patches, translators’ website, etc.
+* Identifies your patched ROMs and gives more info about them: language, patch version, extra patches included, translators’ website, etc.
 * Automatically invites you to translate into your language based on your Web browser settings, or to update your current ROM into a more recent translation from the same team.
 * Supports zipped ROMs.
 * Supports translation teams better by including links to their websites and readme files.